SU's BEACON Seeks Input From Eastern Shore Businesses

 SALISBURY, MD---For many years, Salisbury University’s Business Economic and Community Outreach Network (BEACON) has had its finger on the pulse of business in the Salisbury area, on the Eastern Shore and the Mid-Atlantic Region.

-Along with the Tri-County Councils of the Eastern Shore and local economic development leaders, BEACON is maintaining that leadership in the economic community, conducting the winter biannual Eastern Shore Business Sentiment Survey.
+Along with the Tri-County Councils of the Eastern Shore and local economic development leaders, BEACON is maintaining that leadership in the economic community, conducting the summer biannual Eastern Shore Business Sentiment Survey.

 “As economic development directors are working toward what they’re going to do to help the businesses in their communities – whether that’s incentives, relief funds, workforce trainings or other options – they need to know what the issues are that are important to the local businesses.”

 Survey results are reported by BEACON and available to the public on the Delmarva Index.
-A copy of the summer report is available at this website.
+A copy of the latest report is available at https://recovery.delmarvaindex.org/pages/business-survey.

 Local businesses are encouraged to complete the current survey online.